newjersey/navigator.business.nj.gov/web/src/lib/roadmap/fixtures/tasks/raffle-license-step-1.md

 ---
 notesMd: "[2526: Add non-essential question tasks: raffle task screen](https://dev.azure.com/NJInnovation/Business%20First%20Stop/_workitems/edit/2526)"
 id: "raffle-license-step-1"
-webflowId: "66be3c5382fc36dffc2ce314"
 urlSlug: "raffle-license-step-1"
-name: "Apply for a Raffle or Bingo Game License for Your Nonprofit"
+name: "Apply for a Raffle or Bingo Game License"
-webflowName: "Raffle or Bingo Game License"
 filename: "raffle-license-step-1"
+displayname: "raffle-license-step-1"
 callToActionLink: "https://www.njconsumeraffairs.gov/lgccc/Applications/Initial-Affidavit-and-Application-for-Biennial-Registration.pdf"
 callToActionText: "Get an LGCCC ID Number"
-agencyId: "nj-consumer-affairs"
-industryId: "generic"
-licenseCertificationClassification: "undefined"
-licenseName: ""
 summaryDescriptionMd: "You need to apply for a raffle or bingo game license in your New Jersey municipality if you will be holding, operating, or conducting raffles or bingo games."
 ---